 - Make sure you introduce pasture slowly to your horse.
-There’s an adjustment period, just as it’s a good idea to switch foods over a few weeks.
+There’s an adjustment period, just as switching foods over a few weeks is a good idea.
 It’s a new diet, and your horse needs time to adjust.
 Some ideas on how to do this can be found here.

 - Use a grazing muzzle.
 This just might save his life!
-Muzzles give your horse the chance to do his horse thing in the pasture, move around, and chill with buddies all while providing a SLOW way of letting sugars and starches ease into your horse’s hindgut.
+Muzzles give your horse a chance to do his horse thing in the pasture, move around, and chill with buddies, all while providing a SLOW way of letting sugars and starches ease into your horse’s hindgut.